Religious Studies

 Assessment

-Achieving outstanding outcomes in Religious Studies – knowing and remembering even more than what is expected in a grammar school KS4 curriculum
+Achieving outstanding outcomes in Religious Studies– knowing and remembering even more that what is expected of a grammar school KS4 curriculum.

 Recommended reading in Religious Studies for Middle School (Years 10 – 11)